-Imagine being given a choice: being alone with your thoughts for 15 minutes or receiving multiple electric shocks during that time.
+Imagine that you are offered a choice: to be left alone with your thoughts for 15 minutes or to be electrocuted several times during this time.
 What would you choose?

-At first glance, the answer is obvious—pain seems like a much worse alternative.
-But a study published in the journal Science in 2014 suggests that for many people, the silence of their own thoughts can be even worse.
-In this experiment, a quarter of women and two-thirds of men chose electric shocks over sitting quietly with their own thoughts.
-One participant even shocked himself 190 times in 15 minutes.
+At first glance, the answer is obvious - pain seems like a much worse alternative.
+But a study published in the journal Science in 2014 shows that for many people, the silence of their own thoughts may be even worse.
+In this experiment, a quarter of women and two-thirds of men chose electroshock over sitting quietly with their thoughts.
+One of the participants even shocked himself 190 times in those 15 minutes.

-These striking results confirm a simple but disturbing truth: most people are unable to effectively be alone with their inner world.
-And while this may seem like a small thing, the problem is actually deeper.
+These striking results confirm a simple but disturbing truth: most people don't know how to be alone with their inner world effectively.
+And while this may seem like a small thing, the problem is actually deeper than that.
 It is directly related to our mental health and how we cope with life's challenges.

 Why do thoughts become the "enemy"?

 Our brain is a powerful mechanism that constantly analyzes, plans, and reacts.
-But sometimes it becomes overactive, filled with dense, chaotic thoughts.
-These can be worries about the past, fears about the future, or simply anxiety for no apparent reason.
+But sometimes it becomes overactive, overwhelmed by dense, chaotic thoughts.
+These can be worries about the past, fears about the future, or just anxiety for no apparent reason.

-In a situation where these thoughts become an irresistible wave, a person can feel helpless.
-There is no instruction on how to cope with it.
-That is why many people prefer to fill every minute of their life with activity, even if it is negative - just to avoid meeting themselves.
+In a situation where these thoughts become an overwhelming wave, a person may feel helpless.
+There are no instructions on how to cope with this.
+That is why many people prefer to fill every minute of their lives with activity, even if it is negative, just to avoid facing themselves.

-Popular advice like “just relax” or “don’t think about the bad” doesn’t work.
-Overcoming difficult emotions or anxieties on your own is certainly possible, but it takes time, knowledge, and discipline.
-And even then, there’s no guarantee that a person will be able to solve the deep-seated problems that lie behind superficial thoughts.
+Popular advice such as "just relax" or "don't think about the bad things" doesn't work.
+Overcoming difficult emotions or anxieties on your own is certainly a possible path, but it requires time, knowledge, and discipline.
+And even then, there is no guarantee that a person will be able to solve the underlying problems that are hidden behind superficial thoughts.

-It's like trying to treat a complex physical injury yourself without the experience or knowledge.
-The symptoms may go away for a while, but without professional help, there is a risk of complications.
+This is similar to trying to treat a complex physical injury on your own without experience and knowledge.
+The symptoms may disappear for a while, but without professional help, there is a risk of complications.

 How does psychotherapy help?